Biolab-PoliTO/CIMAP/docs/_sources/example.rst.txt

   :width: 800
   :align: center

   Dendrograms of hierarchical cluster analysis performed on cycles showing a single activation interval (top) and on cycles showing two different activation intervals (bottom), separately.
 Clusters obtained after the selection of the optimal cutoff point are represented in different colours.
 SEMG activation intervals were extracted from the Lateral Gastrocnemius (LGS) muscle of a representative healthy subject during a 5-minute overground walking at a self-selected speed.
-This representation was generated using ```CIMAP``` v1.0.4.
+This representation was generated using ```CIMAP``` v1.1.0.

-The :func:`~CIMAP.CIMAP.clustersplot` function, instead, can be used to show the original muscle activation intervals grouped in clusters and divided by modality. results of clustering representing the activation intervals group in each cluster divided by modality.
-The color property of the :func:`~CIMAP.CIMAP.clustersplot` function can be used to have a color map consistent with the one represented using the :func:`~CIMAP.CIMAP.dendroplot` function.
-If you are interested in a specific muscle, the target property of the :func:`~CIMAP.CIMAP.clustersplot` function can be used to set the muscle to be represented.
+The :func:`~CIMAP.clustersplot` function, instead, can be used to show the original muscle activation intervals grouped in clusters and divided by modality. results of clustering representing the activation intervals group in each cluster divided by modality.
+The color property of the :func:`~CIMAP.clustersplot` function can be used to have a color map consistent with the one represented using the :func:`~CIMAP.dendroplot` function.
+If you are interested in a specific muscle, the target property of the :func:`~CIMAP.clustersplot` function can be used to set the muscle to be represented.
 As an example, only the clustering results computed from the left and right Lateral Gastrocnemius (LGS) muscle are represented.

  .. code-block:: Python